AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 _Metric: How many minutes, or hours, or days between code commit and a push to production does it take your team?_

-#### Release cadence and Release punctuality
+#### Release cadence
 How frequently do you release to production?
 While this is still a relevant metric for Continuous Delivery shops, it is more applicable to more traditional organisations.
+Release frequency is related to quality and a sense of timeliness and focus for a team.
+It may very well be that end user agreements/contracts or preferences do not allow for continously changing software to be delivered every week or month.
+However, goals of internal release to staging can avoid the problems that are associated with releasing very large chunks of work over long periods of time.
+Without delving too deeply here, one of the most significant problems with releasing infrequently is that quality suffers; often greatly.
+There is just too much to test in one regression test.
+Again, this can be mitigated with the use of internally, more frequent, delivery targets.

+_Metric: How frequently do you release your software?_

+#### Release punctuality

-_Metric: Release punctuality = Release date - Intended release date_
+_Metric: Release punctuality days = Release date - Intended release date_

 Your target for Release Punctuality days is zero.

 If your release puntuality is a significant issue, and your Intended release date does not follow a regular cadence, one month per release for example, then your first step should be to agree on and target a reasonable cadence of release, if possible.
 Irregular release cadence can be a significant contributor to missed release dates.

-A resistance for more ambitious release dates, say, even monthly (although some may find this target amusing, many organisations regard this as reasonble, or even hard to achieve) is justified  commonly by 'insuffient time to build a set of features', or 'lengthy and honorous regression cycles'.
+A resistance for more ambitious release dates, say, even monthly (although some may find this target amusing, many organisations regard this as reasonble, and even hard to achieve) is justified commonly by 'insuffient time to build a set of features', or 'lengthy and onorous regression cycles'.
 Interestingly, some teams resist due to the belief that more time is needed to ensure a quality release.
 Fortunately, there exists a robust positive correlation between a swift release cadence and release quality.
 Frequent releases facilitate constant testing and reduce code churn per release, leading to improved overall quality.
+Continuing this discussion will often end up with an understanding that greater investment in automated tests and more investment in deployment environments that are conducive to reliable testing (recreatable, emulative of production) is necessary.

 #### Regression test cycle time
 It's not uncommon to observe regression test cycles lasting for several days, extending to over a week or more.
 This prolonged duration is often a compounded result of low *Environmental Efficiency* (as explained earlier).

 A protracted regression test cycle is not indicative of a high performing team.
 Several factors contribute to this, including the likelihood that developers are committing untested code and features while regression testing is ongoing.
 Also, bugs identified and fixed during the regression cycle may not undergo thorough testing.
 Additionally, an extended regression test cycle points to inadequacies in the breadth, robustness, or trustworthiness of automated tests, and likely a complete lack of performance tests.
 Notably, the risk of human error during regression testing increases with the duration of the cycle.
-For a large product, the maximum target for a manual regression test cycle per person should be less than half a day.
+For a large product, I like to target the maximum time for a manual regression test cycle per person as less than half a day.

 _Metric: What is the duration of the regression test cycle for your product(s)?_